nextflow-io/patterns/ignore-failing-process/README.md

 ## Problem

-A process is expected to fail in certain situation.
-It's required to ignore the failing process and allows the remaining workflow to complete.
+A task is expected to fail in a certain condition.
+You want to ignore the failure and continue the execution of the remaining tasks in the workflow.

 ## Solution

-Use the `errorStrategy 'ignore'` [directive](https://www.nextflow.io/docs/latest/process.html#errorstrategy) to ignore the error condition.
+Use the process [directive](https://www.nextflow.io/docs/latest/process.html#errorstrategy) `errorStrategy 'ignore'` to ignore the error condition.

 ## Code